Laci1953/Cowgol_on_CP_M/EXE/readme.txt

 These executables are valid for all Z80 CP/M computers provided with 64KB RAM.

-Also, the source files for the COWGOL command line processor and for COWFIX are included.
+Also, the source files for the COWGOL command line processor (cowgol.c) and for COWFIX (cowfix.c and fix.as) are included.

 What is COWFIX?